 We spend about two-thirds of our lives inside our homes.
 The place we call home should be comfortable, safe, and affordable no matter what our income.
 When people with lower incomes pay more than 30% of their income for housing, they don't have much left each month to afford other basic needs.
 Some families must spend more than half of their paycheck just to live in a home.
 When families have access to safe, affordable, quality housing, it has a positive effect on their physical and mental health.
-A direct means by which HUD measures income in relation to housing vulnerability is the degree to which households experience cost burden, defined as the expenditure of more than 50 percent of total gross household income on housing costs, and severe cost burden, defined as the expenditure of more than 50 percent of total gross household income on housing costs include mortgage payment, taxes, insurance, and utilities.
+A direct means by which HUD measures income in relation to housing vulnerability is the degree to which households experience cost burden, defined as the expenditure of more than 30 percent of total gross household income on housing costs, and severe cost burden, defined as the expenditure of more than 50 percent of total gross household income on housing costs.
+Housing costs for renters include rent paid by the tenant plus utilities; for owners, housing costs include mortgage payment, taxes, insurance, and utilities.
 In Texas where the personal vehicle is important and regional transit is not consistent for all cities, transportation costs could be factored into their cost burden, but for simplicity we will only focus on housing costs.